Location & Access

 Our geographic location and institutional network allow the School of Public Health to build and maintain partnerships with local and state health departments and federal research institutes, including the National Institute for Occupational Safety and Health and the U.S. Department of Energy’s National Energy Technology Laboratory.

-We are home to the West Virginia Prevention Research Center, one of only 25 Prevention Research Centers funded by the Centers for Disease Control and Prevention (CDC).
-In addition, the School is home to the Injury Control Research Center, Osher Lifelong Learning Institute and the Office of Health Services Research.
+We are home to the West Virginia Prevention Research Center, one of only 26 Prevention Research Centers funded by the Centers for Disease Control and Prevention (CDC).
+In addition, the School is home to the Osher Lifelong Learning Institute, the Office of Health Services Research and the only Occupational Medicine and Public Health/General Preventive Medicine residency programs in the Appalachian region.
 WVU Health Sciences Center also serves as the headquarters for the West Virginia Clinical and Translational Science Institute, which is funded by the National Institutes of Health.